alvaro-prieto/corne/README.md

 # 🇬🇧 Description
-Keyamap for [Corne Keyboard](https://github.com/foostan/crkbd) specially designed for software developers using macOS and Windows.
+Keyamap for [Corne Keyboard](https://github.com/foostan/crkbd) specially designed for software developers using macOS and Windows and writting in Spanish and English.

 This keymap features the following key concepts: